 There are Volunteer opportunities for everyone!
 We have several committees to choose from that do not require any golf knowledge.
 Training sessions are provided for committees that require specific duties (It is preferred that Television and Walking Scorer Volunteers have some golf knowledge).

-Yes, the Media Center, Player Services, Scoring Central, Transportation, and Volunteer Services are all indoor committees.
+Yes, Player Services, Scoring Central, Transportation, and Volunteer Services are all indoor committees.

-Volunteer training is required for the following committees: Ambassadors, Carts and Shuttles, Food Festival, Hospitality, Marshals, Standard Bearers, Transportation, and Walking Scorers.
+Volunteer training is recommended for the following committees: Ambassadors, Carts and Shuttles, Marshals, Transportation, and Walking Scorers.
 Training dates, times and format will be announced at a later date.
 If your committee does not have a training, direct any questions you may have to your Committee Chairmen.

 Yes, every volunteer must register each year to update contact information, shift preferences and shirt sizes.

 Yes.
 Children ages 13 to 18 years old can Volunteer as Standard Bearers.
 Volunteers for the Transportation Committee must be 25 years of age or older.

 Using the new TRS website, you have control over your shifts and times selection.
 Please coordinate with family and friends when selecting your shifts.
 If there are not available spots to work with friends, contact your Committee Chairman or Payton Enzbrenner at [email protected] and we will try to accommodate.